Sudhakar7777777/react-template/README.md

 # Template for React apps

-As a beginner react developer you can start off with a create-react-app for your projects.
-If you eject the configs would be messy.
+As a beginner react developer you can start off with a create-react-app for your projects. create-react-app is a great starting point but doesn't prepare the field to a real-world, production-ready SPA.
-And as you move to more professional projects, you need a better environment with nice tool belt that is custom configurable.
+There is an option with create-react-app to eject and personalize the configs, that is too messy to handle.

-This project serves as a good start for pet projects.
+The goal of this repo is to scaffold a React SPA that has consistent code style, installs and configures default React libraries, uses styled-component and React Bootstrap to give your responsive, mobile-first application.

 ## Added Features